Divyamurali-k/eshop-laravel/README.md

 ## About Eshop

-> **Note:** The eShop project is a comprehensive Laravel-based web application designed to teach you the fundamentals and advanced features of Laravel through practical application.
+The eShop project is a comprehensive Laravel-based web application designed to teach you the fundamentals and advanced features of Laravel through practical application.
 This project involves creating a fully functional online store where users can browse products, manage their shopping carts, and complete purchases.

+> **Note:**
 Key Features:

-Product Management: Admins can add, update, and delete products.
+* Product Management: Admins can add, update, and delete products.
-User Authentication: Secure user registration, login, and profile management.
+* User Authentication: Secure user registration, login, and profile management.
-Shopping Cart: Users can add items to their cart, update quantities, and proceed to checkout.
+* Shopping Cart: Users can add items to their cart, update quantities, and proceed to checkout.
-Order Processing: Handle orders with features for tracking and managing order status.
+* Order Processing: Handle orders with features for tracking and managing order status.
-Responsive Design: A user-friendly interface optimized for both desktop and mobile devices.
+* Responsive Design: A user-friendly interface optimized for both desktop and mobile devices.

 By working on this eShop project, you'll gain hands-on experience with Laravel's core features like routing, controllers, Eloquent ORM, Blade templating, and more, all while building a practical and engaging application.